 Summer road trips can be fun; however, it can be hard to keep the kiddos entertained while driving to your vacation destination.
 I’m easy.
 Basically, all I need is a good book, phone, food and my anti-glare night driving glasses and I’m pretty much sorted.
 But it’s a lot different when you have kids.
 I know a few people that plan their road trips months in advance, as they have so much to prepare and sort out before this can happen.
 It is not as simple as just hopping in a car and just taking off, not especially when you have kids.
 You have to think about what you are going to take, taking time off from work (or other commitments), where you are planning on going and much more.
 Not to forget, if you aren’t taking your own vehicle, where are you going to find one from?
-And you also need to find the right insurance to cover the vehicle you are driving.
+Some friends of ours from New Zealand have just bought an affordable new car for their summer vacation after discovering some of the amazing finance offers out there, so it pays to do your research.
+And then you also need to find the right insurance to cover the vehicle you are driving.
 If this is a position you have found yourself in, there are many companies out there including One Sure Insurance that you can speak to if you are having trouble making sure you will be fully covered on this trip.
 As they are van insurance specialists, you know you’ll be in the best hands possible.
 Even though the planning process will take some time, the trip itself will be one to remember.

 When I was a kid, we used to have three day road trips from Wyoming to South Alabama.
 Those were in the days before DVD players were in the car, so it was up to our walkman, games of I Spy, and books to keep us entertained.